Bulletin Page Content

 for the University of South Alabama.
 This division supports the University's Strategic

 Priority of Global Engagement by working with colleges, departments, faculty, staff,

 students and the Mobile area community to facilitate the comprehensive internationalization

 of the University of South Alabama.

-Global USA encompasses all international and continuing education offices on the University of South Alabama’s main campus and our two satellite campuses, Baldwin County Fairhope Campus and the Gulf Coast Campus.
+Global USA encompasses all international and continuing education offices on the university's main campus in Mobile as well as our satellite campus in Fairhope, Alabama.

 |Director||Ms. Hannah Murphy|